Find Me On:twitter

 For Graduate Students

 I work with graduate students in both our thesis and non-thesis tracks, particularly those interested in 20th Century environmental and public history.
-My students typically focus on public lands, water, the American West, and environmental thought.
+My students typically focus on public lands, water, the American West, and environmental thought - topics that align with my own research.
 CSU offers ample opportunities in water, public land management, and western rural history.

 I expect all of my graduate students to intern during the summer between their two years of classwork in order to apply their historical skills in a professional setting.
 If you are interested in working with me, please drop me an email to set up a time to talk.